Should I Buy a New HVAC System Before or After the 2025 Refrigerant Change?

 One of the key considerations in deciding whether to buy a new HVAC system before the 2025 refrigerant change is cost.
 Even though many HVAC manufacturers have already ended production of systems that use R-410A, they’re still widely available and relatively affordable.

-Starting in 2025, systems using the new refrigerants will become the standard, and you will not be able to purchase a unit that uses R-410A.
-This change could drive up the price of a new HVAC system.
+Starting in 2025, systems using the new refrigerants will become the standard, which could drive up the price of a new HVAC system.

 Why Buy Now?